kevin-toles/tpm-job-finder-poc/README.md

 ## Testing
-- Unit tests are kept within their respective component or script folders.
+Unit tests are kept within their respective component or script folders.
-- Integration and cross-component tests are in `integration_tests/`.
+Integration and cross-component tests are in `integration_tests/`.
-- End-to-end tests are in `e2e_tests/`.
+End-to-end tests are in `e2e_tests/`.
+All file operations in tests and production code use `SecureStorage` for reading, writing, and metadata management, improving reliability and security.
-- LLM provider tests (unit, integration, e2e, regression, smoke) will be **skipped** if the required API key or local server is not configured.
+LLM provider tests (unit, integration, e2e, regression, smoke) will be **skipped** if the required API key or local server is not configured.
 This is expected and ensures the suite does not fail due to missing external credentials.
-- Run all tests with:
+Run all tests with:
 	```
 	PYTHONPATH=. pytest
 	```